Last Updated on July 4, 2023 by Matt

 Accessories and customizations

-Overall, the Dualtron Victor is fairly feature-complete, but it still lacks a few features.
-Luckily, there’s lots of room to customize the Dualtron Victor aftermarket.
+Overall, the Dualtron Victor is almost feature-complete, and it only lacks a handful of features.
+Also, there’s lots of room to customize the Dualtron Victor aftermarket.

 There are a few other optional features that go well with this scooter.
 A fingerprint lock is one that comes to mind, although I would still recommend getting a strong scooter lock as well, as the fingerprint lock won’t prevent theft completely.